-One of our favourite parts about Christmas in Italy is the Christmas markets.
+One of our favorite parts about Christmas in Italy is the Christmas markets.
 They are beautiful and atmospheric, and a great place for holiday shopping.
-But they also make it a fun way to learn about the local culture, food and artisans.
-We love immersive and sustainable travel so that it’s always a plus.
+But they also make it a fun way to learn about the local culture, food, and artisans.
+We love immersive and sustainable travel so it’s always a plus.

 These are our top 10 Christmas markets in Italy: from Naples to the Dolomites, here they are!